-This sweet and savory Ginger Hoisin Tofu has been my latest go-to meal.
-Served over quinoa, rice or cauliflower rice, it is an easy versatile weeknight meal.
-The leftovers are perfect for using in all sorts of dishes.This easy Ginger Hoisin Tofu makes a perfect weeknight meal.
-It is incredibly versatile since you can use the leftovers in all sorts of dishes.
+This sweet and savory vegan Ginger Hoisin Tofu has been my latest go-to meal.
+Served over quinoa, rice, or cauliflower rice, it is an easy versatile weeknight meal.
+You can use it in all sorts of dishes.

 If you've never had hoisin sauce, you are in for a treat.
 It is a soybean-based sauce commonly used in Chinese cuisine as a glaze or dipping sauce.
 It has a sweet and savory taste.

 Here, I've married it with ginger to add a slightly spicy flavor.
 I cooked the tofu on the stove, but a grill would work nicely too.

 Pair the tofu with some quinoa or rice, plus a side of veggies, and you have a complete meal.
 Better yet, pair it with cauliflower rice and you don't need any extra veggies.

 Serve this tofu recipe with Kombucha with Ginger.

 - It's quick and easy and tastes great the next day.

 - It's incredibly versatile.
 You can add it to sushi, tacos, tostadas, or pizza.

 - Ginger: I used freshly grate ginger.
 It adds a strong ginger flavor.

 - Hoisin sauce: The type of hoisin sauce will determine the outcome of this dish.
 I have made this dish a few times with a couple of different gluten-free hoisin sauces.
 The latest hoisin sauce I bought needed sweetener, but yours may not.